V-Sekai/world/proposed/01_overview.md

 The V-Sekai Other World Architecture project aims to create a virtual world using the binary Godot Engine client and server.
 The development process is divided into several prototypes, each with its own specific goals and objectives.

+> **Note:** Instead of working on a car engine, work on the body.
+Instead of a bicycle wheel, work on the frame.

 ## Prototype 0: Push an asset to a service

 Before the game client/server architecture is sound, we need to be able to push an asset to a service with sanitization and validation.
 This service will separate the colliders and other elements.
 Then, the game server pulls those colliders in.